jjyr/jjyr.github.com/_posts/2020-10-21-Rust-no-std.markdown

 ### What is the alloc crate?
 What is the global allocator?

 The *alloc* crate contains heap related modules; modules in the *alloc* use the *global allocator* to allocate memory.
-The *std* crate defines a default *global allocator*, which depends on the POSIX environment; when heap memory is exhausted, the *std* *global allocator* invokes OS syscalls to increase the memory.
+The *std* crate defines a default *global allocator*, which depends on the operating system; when heap memory is exhausted, the *std* *global allocator* invokes OS syscalls to increase the memory.
 So in *no-std* environments, we need to define our *global allocator*; we can use the `#[global_allocator]` attribute to define it.
 Typically, we use a fixed memory range as our heap; when the heap is exhausted, instead of call *brk* or *mmap*(Linux syscalls to ask for more memory from OS), we raise an out of memory error.

 There are many global allocator implementations; for example, the simplest one is implemented as a [linked list](https://github.com/phil-opp/linked-list-allocator); here is one I wrote using [buddy allocator](https://github.com/jjyr/buddy-alloc) algorithm, it can guarantee stable response time in different scenarios.